rdivyanshu/rdivyanshu.github.io/md/2021/07/two-sum-problem-in-dafny.md

+    Title: A verified program in Dafny
+    Date: 2021-07

 # A verified program in Dafny
 In this we will implement and verify solution of two sum problem.
 Two sum problem asks for a pair of indices in sorted sequence such that elements at those indices add up to given sum.
 It is given that such indices exists.
 Linear time implementation uses classic [two pointers technique](https://usaco.guide/silver/2P).